 The Maricopa Community College District Nursing Program (MCCDNP) is offered at nine Maricopa Community Colleges.
 Glendale Community College offers the Nursing Associate in Applied Science (AAS).
 A variety of course schedules are offered at selected sites and include full-time, accelerated, part-time, and online options.
 Clinical experiences are provided in a variety of inpatient and outpatient settings.
 Students enrolled in the program rotate through health care facilities within a reasonable driving distance from the colleges.
 Nursing students work directly with patients, nurses, physicians, and other health care professionals and receive hands-on experience in all major specialty areas in community agencies, long-term care facilities, and hospitals.

-For more information please visit the department page.
+For more information please visit the Nursing department page.

 - Doctors' offices

 - Nursing Homes and other personal care facilities